 Partition- A partition is a division of a property held jointly by several people called co-owners of that property.
 After partition, each such co-owner gets a share of the property that he is entitled to and becomes the rightful owner of the property.
 To carry out this partition, a partition deed is executed.

-Partition Deed- A partition deed can be defined as a deed which enables partition of the property among different people, usually, of a family and defines the share of each co-owner of the property.
+Partition Deed- A partition deed can be defined as a deed that enables the partition of the property among different people, usually, of a family, and defines the share of each co-owner of the property.
 The partition deed needs to be duly registered with the Sub-Registrar office, only then it’s considered a legal document and can be given as evidence.
 The deed must be executed on the stamp paper in a very clear and explicit manner, stating the share of each co-owner.
-After the partition of the property, each person gets the right to sell, gift or transfer his share of the property according to his will.
+After the partition of the property, each person gets the right to sell, gift, or transfer his share of the property according to his will.

 Kinds of property that can be partitioned: